 Novartis Acquires Gene-Therapy Company Kate Therapeutics in $1.1-Bn Deal

-Novartis has acquired Kate Therapeutics, a San Diego, California-based gene-therapy company for treating genetically defined neuromuscular diseases, in a $1.1-billion deal (undisclosed upfront payment and additional milestone payments)
+Novartis has acquired Kate Therapeutics, a San Diego, California-based gene-therapy company specializing in treating genetically defined neuromuscular diseases, in a $1.1-billion deal (undisclosed upfront payment and additional milestone payments).

 Kate Therapeutics’ primary programs include preclinical candidates for several rare neuromuscular diseases: Duchenne muscular dystrophy, a severe, inherited disease that causes progressive muscle weakness and degeneration; facioscapulohumeral dystrophy, a genetic muscle disorder; and myotonic dystrophy Type I, a genetic disorder that affects multiple systems in the body, including the muscles, heart, brain, and eyes.